American RBST Foundation Flock USA0001

 an Ontario breeder, but sadly died within a few months of being moved.
 Seven wethers were

-donated to Parc Safari in Hemmingford, Quebec for zoological display and the rest, a few
+donated to Parc Safari in Hemingford, Quebec for zoological display and the rest, a few

 old wethers, stayed with Berci to live out their old age.